TheClams/SystemVerilog/readme.md

 ####Features:
  * Show signal declaration in status bar
+ * Goto declaration : move cursor to the declaration of the selected signal
- * Goto driver : seelct a signal a go tothe driver (port, assignement, connection)
+ * Goto driver : select a signal a go to the driver (port, assignement, connection)
  * Module instantiation: Select a module from a list and create instantiation and connection
  * Smart Autocompletion: method for standard type,  field for struct/interface, system task, ...
  * Insert template for FSM